An HTTP message generally contains:

 \* to allow all origins to access the resource.
 Common configurations are as follows:

 Pay attention to the following limits when configuring

 Access-Control-Allow-Methods is used to specify the HTTP request methods allowed for cross-origin access.
 Multiple methods can be set as follows:

 Access-Control-Allow-Methods: POST, GET, OPTIONS

-Access-Control-Max-Age specifies the valid time of pre-request.
+Access-Control-Max-Age specifies the validity period of a preflight request.

-This indicates no more pre-request will be sent for the cross-domain access to this resource within 1,728,000 seconds (20 days).
+Access-Control-Max-Age: 1728000 indicates that no more preflight requests will be sent for the cross-domain access to this resource within 1,728,000 seconds (20 days).